Voting in North Carolina

 North Carolina does remove voting rights for people with felony convictions.
 To register to vote, you must not be currently serving a felony sentence.
 Those on probation, post-release supervision, or parole may register to vote.
 However, you may register and vote if you are serving an extended term of probation, post-release supervision, or parole, you have outstanding fines, fees, or restitution, and you do not know of another reason that your probation, post-release supervision, or parole was extended.
 No further documentation is needed.

 If you have a past conviction, learn more about your eligibility to vote here.

 All voters are eligible to vote absentee/by mail in North Carolina; no excuse is needed.

 Early Voting In North Carolina

 North Carolina offers in-person early voting.
 No excuse is needed to vote early.
-Early voting begins on the second Thursday of the month before the election through the last Saturday before the election.
+Early voting begins on the third Thursday prior to an election and ends at 3pm on the last Sunday prior to the election.

 Primary Elections In North Carolina

 North Carolina has semi-closed primaries.
 Unless a recognized party chooses to have its primary open to unaffiliated voters, only voters registered with a particular party may vote in that party's primary.
 17-year-olds can vote in the primary election if they will be 18 by the corresponding general election.

 North Carolina’s voter ID law is currently involved in ongoing litigation and a photo ID is not required to vote due to two preliminary injunctions granted by the United States District Court for the Middle District of North Carolina and the North Carolina Court of Appeals.
 The injunctions will remain in effect until so ordered by the courts.